 - Screenplays must be the standard feature film length (90-130 pages) and standard US format only.
 Treatments will not be accepted.
 Only English language screenplays will be accepted.

 - If the applicant has participated in any previous Urbanworld Screenplay competition with a script, that script will not be accepted, irrespective of any and all revisions/changes the applicant may have made subsequent to participation.

 - Screenplays may not have been produced, sold, or licensed for theatrical, television, or online production.

 - Screenplays must be the original work of the applicant and registered with the Writers Guild of America East Script Registration at scriptregistration.org, with the WGA West, or copyrighted.

 - The applicant's name, address, and phone number MUST appear on the cover of the screenplay's title page.

 - There is no limit to the number of submissions per applicant, provided separate submissions and submission fee accompanies each submission.

-- You must have your electronic press kit materials available for submission to Urbanworld, along with the Screenwriter Checklist, no later than July 31, 2017, if accepted as an official selection.
+- You must have your festival acceptance and release paperwork completed by July 28, 2021, and your electronic press kit materials and Filmmaker Checklist must be submitted no later than August 2, 2021 if accepted as an official selection.

 - Your submission will not be considered until the submission fee is paid in full via credit card.
 No exceptions.